 Leaders for a Just Society is a six-week, online professional learning opportunity designed for public workers and educators, including support personnel.
 Trainers and participants will work together to explore the role of equity in public service and review tools to implement equitable practices in workplaces and classrooms.
 Through discussion and reflection, participants will develop their own goals and actions steps to make their workplace practice more just and fair.

-Register by clicking on the session date.
-Renewal units will be offered for each session attended after completion.
-Certificate of completion available for attending all six sessions.
+Renewal units will be offered for each session attended after series completion.
+Certificate of completion available for attending all six sessions in series.

-For additional questions contact Diane Fladmo at [email protected]
+For additional questions contact Kim Popham at [email protected].